what is medicare part a

 Medicare Part A doesn’t cover 24-hour-a-day care in your home or meals delivered.
 Nor does it pay for homemaker services or custodial care when these are the only care you need.
 These services include shopping, cleaning, laundry, bathing, dressing, and restroom use.
 You may incur a 20% cost of the Medicare-approved amount for durable medical equipment.

 Before starting your home health care, the home health agency should let you know what isn’t covered by Medicare and any out-of-pocket costs.
 This should be provided when they speak with you, but also in writing.
-Before any home health care begins, the agency should also provide a notice called an Advance Beneficiary Notice (ABN) that outlines the services and supplies that Medicare doesn’t cover.
+Before any home health care begins, the agency should also provide an Advance Beneficiary Notice (ABN) that outlines the services and supplies that Medicare doesn’t cover.

 Contact Connie Health to ensure you’re covered for the home health care you need within your budget.
 Call (623) 223-8884 or review your Medicare plan options online.